 You can find detailed step by step instructions further down with screenshots to help you, but here’s the process in a nutshell:

-For multi-batch exporting in Lightroom:
+Quick tips for multi-batch exporting in Lightroom:

 - First create export presets